itsbenchase/run-simulation/readme.md

 Start Time: Time run was started.
 Required to be at least 1 minute before first train departure.

-Software will print out expected start and ending times based off the GTFS schedule for the day the run was attempted.
+Software will print out expected start and ending times based off the GTFS schedule for the day the run was attempted, as well as times at transfer points.